akshitagupta15june/OSASense/README.md

 </br>

+## Approach of solution

-###### We apply a modern machine learning method, the support vector machine and TensorFlow (open-source software library) to establish a predicting model for the severity of OSA.
+We apply a modern machine learning method, the support vector machine and TensorFlow (open-source software library) to establish a predicting model for the severity of OSA.

 we establish a prediction model for Asians by taking body shape profiles and age into account via SVM.